Reluctant Slovenia faces fire sale of state assets

 The resulting strain on its banks risks making the country the sixth member of the 17-nation euro zone to seek a bailout from its EU partners and the International Monetary Fund.

-To avoid that, the government hopes to raise up to 1 billion euros within a year from the sale of 15 state-controlled companies, including the second-biggest bank, Nova KBM NKBM.LJKBM.WA, the largest telecoms operator, Telekom Slovenia (TLSG.LJ), Ljubljana airport and national carrier Adria Airways.
+To avoid that, the government hopes to raise up to 1 billion euros within a year from the sale of 15 state-controlled companies, including the second-biggest bank, Nova KBM , the largest telecoms operator, Telekom Slovenia, Ljubljana airport and national carrier Adria Airways.

 Last year, Croatian food producer and retailer, Agrokor, offered 221 euros per share to buy Mercator, valuing the company at 832 million euros.